 IoT is all about monitoring and managing your precious assets.

 The tiny embedded sensors can become your faithful watchdog or spies that silently send messages about their conditions and environments.
-Let’s take a look at below examples:
+Let’s take a look at the below examples:

 - Why did the enforcement officers not do their job of proper and timely enforcement when the IoT system detected violations of services?